noahehall/multicloud/providers/aws/developer-associate.md

       - managing deployment with versions
     - Layers
     - artifacts (are not encrypted at rest)
-    - Polling aws services with lambdas
+    - Polling services with lambdas
     - versioning
       - deploying without updating ARNs
     - event source mapping